Backstreet Boys and *NSync are Making a "Zombie Western Futuristic Horror Movie" Together

 Are you sitting down?
-Okay, good, because we have some news that will fuck with your perception of reality more than watching The Matrix on DMT next to a mannequin with your grandma’s face.
+Okay, good, because we have some news that will fuck with your perception of reality more than watching The Matrix on DMT next to a mannequin with your grandma’s face on.

 Videos by VICE